r-owen/toika_loom_server/docs/index.md

 ## The Software

 toka_loom_sever is served at [PyPI](https://pypi.org/project/toika-loom-server/).
 That page has links to the source repository, issue tracker, and back to this documentation.

+## Acknowledgements

+Thanks to Jukka Yrjölä and Jarkko Yrjölä from Toika for providing the API and helpful clarification.

+Thanks to WillowGoose ([willowlovestoweave](https://www.instagram.com/willowlovestoweave/) on Instagram) for patiently testing this software and proving valuable feedback.